egorozh/MobileToolkit/README.md

 }

 ```
-In generated file seems like
+The generated file looks like this:
 ``` csharp
 using Android.Widget;
 using Android.Views;